 Zoe Eyles reports on the Year 12 Step Up Program.

-With Year 12 finally upon us, the school year started differently than most.
-For the Step Up Program, we stepped out of the classroom and headed to the Elwood Sailing Club on the foreshore.
+After our longest school holidays yet and with Year 12 finally upon us, I think it’s safe to say that coming back to school this year felt especially cruel for our year level.
+Luckily for us, our school year instead started at the Elwood Sailing Club on the foreshore, where we took part in a two-day Year 12 ‘Step-Up’ program.
 During these two days we were given advice on how to tackle our studies, ways to deal with the stress we’re all looking forward to and the benefits of maintaining a healthy study/life balance.

-Presenters from the research group Elevate also came to the school to give us tips on how to study effectively and manage our time.
-Elevate asks the top-performing VCE students from across the state how they achieved their scores, and then teaches students like us how to do the same.
-The presenters were recent high school graduates themselves, meaning they also brought personal knowledge and firsthand advice.
-From these two sessions and the booklets we left with, we received explicit, targeted information on how we should study in order to get the best marks, a question I know many of us have had at the forefront of our minds.
-There was also guidance on how best to manage our study schedules while maintaining a healthy and social life.
+As part of the program, we also had presenters from the research group Elevate come to the school to give us tips on how to study effectively and manage our time.
+Elevate is an organisation that asks the top-performing VCE students from across the state how they achieved their scores each year, and then teaches students like us how to do the same.
+The presenters from Elevate are recent high school graduates themselves, meaning they also brought personal knowledge and firsthand advice.
+From these two sessions and the booklets we left with we received explicit, targeted information on howwe should study in order to get the best marks, a question I know many of us have had at the forefront of our minds, and how best to manage our study schedules as well as maintain a healthy and social life.

 Now it’s up to us to tackle this so-called ‘big year’, as only we can determine how much we achieve.
 Nevertheless, there is no doubt that this program got us off to a running start.